zh59176n/EcoLocation/README.md

 EcoLocation

 ## Team members
-Grace Langton
+1. Grace Langton
-Donovan Lane
+2. Donovan Lane
-Zara Hameedi
+3. Zara Hameedi
-Patrick Casseus
+4. Patrick Casseus

-TOADD picture of the team
+* TO ADD picture of the team !

 ## App description
 EcoLocation is a clean energy navigation app designed to help people nationwide transition to renewable energy solutions.
 It consolidates data on EV charging stations, solar panel providers, and government clean energy incentives into a user-friendly platform.
 The app features resources such as an EV Charging Station Finder, a Solar Provider Directory, and a Local Green Energy News Feed.
 By leveraging the Google Maps API and open-source clean energy databases, EcoLocation simplifies access to sustainable resources, encourages clean energy adoption, and reduces reliance on fossil fuels.